-The board of directors considers that the size and operation of the issuer does not warrant the setting up of nomination and remuneration committee.
-The issuer will not be incorporating a nomination committee.
+The board of directors considers that the size and operation of the issuer does not warrant the setting up of nomination and remuneration committees.
 Appointments to the board of directors are determined by the shareholders of the issuer in accordance with the company's Memorandum and Articles of Association.
 The issuer considers that the members of the board possess the level of skill, knowledge and experience expected in terms of the code.

-Principle nine and ten: relations with shareholders and with the market
+Principles nine and ten: relations with shareholders and with the market

 Pursuant to the company's statutory obligations in terms of the Companies Act (Cap.
-386 of the Laws of Malta), the Annual Report and Financial Statements, the election of directors and approval of directors' fees, the appointment of the auditors and the authorisation of the directors to set the auditors' fees, and other special business, are proposed and approved at the company's Annual General Meeting.
+386 of the Laws of Malta), the annual report and financial statements, the election of directors and approval of directors' fees, the appointment of the auditors and the authorisation of the directors to set the auditor's fees, and other special business, are proposed and approved at the company's AGM.

 With respect to the company's bondholders and the market in general, during the financial year under review, there was no need to issue any company announcements to the market.
-Bondholders are kept updated through the publication of the annual report and financial statements and by publishing its results on a six-monthly basis during the period, and through company announcements to the market in general.
+Bondholders are kept updated through the publication of the annual report and financial statements and by publishing its results on a six-monthly basis during the year, and through company announcements to the market in general.